hemanth-nag/Postman_Intern_Assignment/README.md

 ## 4. Develop work around for rate limited server

-I am currently just haulting the program till the RATE-LIMIT-RESET and continuing further requests.
+I am currently just haulting(time.sleep()) the program till the RATE-LIMIT-RESET and continuing further requests.
 I tried to find any loop holes and even tried out public proxies as a work-around for rate-limit.
 They do work but public proxies are too slow and unsecure.

 ## 5. Crawled all API entries for all categories and stored it in a database